 CIEE is excited to celebrate Earth Month 2023!
-The theme of this year is “Invest in Our Planet”, a reminder to consider the long-term benefits of everyday actions that help preserve and protect.
+This year’s theme is “Invest in Our Planet”, a reminder to consider the long-term benefits of everyday actions that help preserve and protect.
 As individuals, we can make a significant impact by taking simple steps to reduce household waste and save energy in our everyday lives.
 Here are some tips to get started:

 - Reduce single-use plastics: Make a conscious effort to reduce your use of plastic bags, bottles, and other disposable products by opting for reusable alternatives.
 Use reusable bags for grocery shopping, carry a reusable water bottle, and choose products with minimal packaging.

 - Buy in bulk: Buying in bulk reduces packaging waste and can save you money.
 Consider purchasing staples such as rice, pasta, and beans in bulk and storing them in reusable containers.